Season 6, Episode 6

 As universities face growing pressure to demonstrate the market value of a liberal arts education, Religious Studies and related departments are exploring new pathways to prepare graduates for the job market.
 This episode of Religion & examines emerging models for career-focused bachelor’s and graduate tracks and partnerships designed to connect students with professional opportunities.
-While these initiatives aim to respond to increasing demands for career readiness, they also raise important questions as to how department balance the promise of employability with the value of critical, humanistic inquiry.
+While these initiatives aim to respond to increasing demands for career readiness, they also raise important questions as to how departments balance the promise of employability with the value of critical, humanistic inquiry.
 Join us for a conversation about the opportunities, challenges, and debates surrounding this shift—and what it means for the future of Religious Studies in higher education.

 Religion &: Center Conversations on the State of Religion and the Current Moment